rapsoj/INFLOW-AI/README.md

 - **Early Stopping**: During training, **early stopping** is used to prevent overfitting by monitoring the validation loss and stopping training when the performance plateaus for a specified number of epochs.

-- **Optimization**: The model is compiled using the **Adam optimizer** with a learning rate of 0.0001, and the model is trained to minimize the custom loss function.
+- **Optimisation**: The model is compiled using the **Adam optimiser** with a learning rate of 0.0001, and the model is trained to minimise the custom loss function.

 ### Model Evaluation